A a few years ago, I wrote this blog post ‘Are we in the age of collective learning and co-creation?’ How about mega shifts?

 “Megashifts are much more than mere paradigm shifts, which usually affect only one sphere of human activity.
 They arrive suddenly to transform the basis and framework of entire industries and societies.
 Megashifts do not replace the status quo with a new normal – they unleash dynamic forces which reshape life as we know it.
 Megashifts radically reconfigure the age-old relationship between our past, present and future.” — Gerd Leonhard in his book ‘Technology vs Humanity‘

 Which points do you see in a map of emerging technologies?
+What are emerging technologies’ impacts on an individual, organisational,l and societal level?
+Which shifts can be made to embrace emergence and ambiguity?

-How can we start and with small steps?
+How can we start with small steps?

 “My view of the democratising potential of social technologies is unwavering.
 Anyone who wants to now has the opportunity to use these tools to develop future-focused skills and capabilities.
 Who needs a business school?